hanzishu/hanzishu/README-en.md

 1． Hanzishu Pictographic Input Method

+	"Typing according to shapes of components and upper case letters"

+	"Type whichever letter that looks like a component"

 A Chinse character typing method that breaks up Chinese words into Chinese alphabets, and types letters corresponding to the shape characteristics of the Chinese alphabets through standard keyboard to type Chinese word, phrases and sentences.
 The shape intuitive method requires almost zero basic knowledge to start, and inlcudes built-in Pinyin for reverse searching and improving while using.
 One can also practice with the typing exercise courses and do it in one step.
 (Hint: For “品”, just type “OOO”。)

 The following is an illustrative chart of Chinese alphabets to keys mapping.